ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-emails-from-a-service.md

         ![Define the service](/learn/images/integration-tutorials/sending-emails-from-a-service/define_a_service.gif)

-    - Define an HTTP resource that allows the `POST` operation on the resource path `/categories/{category}/reserve`, where `category` (corresponding to the specialization) is a path parameter.

-    - Use `ReservationRequest` as a parameter indicating that the resource expects a JSON object corresponding to `ReservationRequest` as the payload.
+    - Define an HTTP resource that allows the `POST` operation on the resource path `/categories/{category}/reserve` and accepts the `category` path parameter (corresponding to the specialization).
+Use `ReservationRequest` as a parameter indicating that the resource expects a JSON object corresponding to `ReservationRequest` as the payload.
+Use `http:Created`, `http:NotFound`, and `http:InternalServerError` as the response types.

-    - Use `http:Created|http:NotFound|http:InternalServerError` as the return type to indicate that the response will be an `http:Created` response when the email is sent successfully to the user or the response will be an `http:NotFound` or `http:InternalServerError` response on error.

         ![Define the resource](/learn/images/integration-tutorials/sending-emails-from-a-service/define_a_resource.gif)